MiSTer-devel/ZX-Spectrum_MISTer/README.md

 - SAA1099

 ### Installation:
-Copy the *.rbf to the root folder, rename spectrum.rom to boot.rom, and copy it to games/Spectrum/ on the SD card.
+Copy the *.rbf to the root folder, copy boot.rom to games/Spectrum/ on the SD card.

 ### Notes about supported formats:
 **TRD** is TR-DOS image used with Beta Disk Interface (BDI).
 To use TR-DOS you need to choose TRD image in OSD first.
 In 128K mode use menu to enter TR-DOS.